sitrox/workhorse/README.md

 ### Basic jobs

 Workhorse can handle any jobs that support the `perform` method and are serializable.
-To queue a basic job, use the static method `Workhorse.enqueue`.
+To queue a basic job, use `Workhorse.enqueue`.
-You can optionally pass a queue name, a priority and a description (as a string).
+You can optionally pass a queue name, a priority, and a description.

 ```ruby
 class MyJob